Working With Files and Directories

 We’ll continue to use

-in this lesson, for convenience and consistency, but it has the disadvantage that it always dumps the whole file onto your screen.
-More useful in practice is the commandless
+catin this lesson, for convenience and consistency, but it has the disadvantage that it always dumps the whole file onto your screen.
+More useful in practice is the commandless, which you use withless lengths.txt.
+This displays a screenful of the file, and then stops.
+You can go forward one screenful by pressing the spacebar, or back one by pressingb.
+Pressqto quit.

 Filtering output

-command to sort the contents of the lengths.txt
+Next we’ll use the sort command to sort the contents of the lengths.txt file.

 But first we’ll use an exercise to learn a little about the sort command: